 Vipassana was reintroduced into India in the 1970s by S.N.Goenka, a retired industrialist who was born in Myanmar but had Indian heritage.
 The Vipassana meditation course is a 10-day silent residential program that focuses on observing the breath and bodily sensations.
 Days begin at 4.30 a.m., so it's not for the faint of heart.
 However, the course, food and accommodations are all free of charge.

-The top centers for Vipassana meditation in India are listed below.
 Do note that the course structure is identical at all centers, as the same instructional audio and video is used.
 There's no variation in routine.
 It's only the environment and facilities, such as hot water and shared rooms, that differ.
-The bigger centers also have pagodas with individual meditation cells, in addition to a mediation hall for everyone.
+The bigger centers also have pagodas with individual meditation cells, in addition to a meditation hall for everyone.
 They are also better equipped for foreigners.
 The 10-day courses are generally conducted twice a month throughout the year.

 The world's largest Vipassana meditation center, known as Dhamma Giri, is located at the Vipassana Research Institute at Igatpuri in Maharashtra.
 It's around three hours from Mumbai and is accessible by train.
 The center offered its first course to the public in 1976, and now tens of thousands study there every year.
 The 10-day courses are always in high demand.
 Despite the center's substantial size, there's a pervasive feeling of peace all around.
 Over 400 cells are available for individual meditation, which is appealing for those who want to undertake intensive practice in solitude away from other people.
 The accommodations range from dormitory rooms to single occupancy rooms.